phred1/challenge-aido_LF-baseline-behavior-cloning/README.md

 Credits to Anthony Courchesne for the logs.

-From those logs, to collect the dataset, simply run the commands:
-From the root of the repo:
+From those logs, to collect the dataset, simply run the following commands at the root of the repo:
 ```
 cd duckieLog/
 mkdir dataset_raw/real